 These efforts were probably too late to convince Catholics in Ireland to convert, however.8 One of the key issues was, ironically given the focus on the vernacular within Protestantism, the lack of Irish Gaelic speaking clergy and Irish Gaelic protestant resources.
 The Irish Counter-Reformation seized the initiative, spearheaded from the Irish College in Leuvan.
 The first Counter-Reformation catechism in Irish, An Teagasg Criosdaidhewas published at Antwerp in 1611, followed by a stream of texts in Irish after the College obtained their own press.

 Moreover, the Irish Counter-Reformation targeted an issue that Richard Fitzralph had preached about in Ireland: the mutual hostility between the “mere Irish” and the “old English”.
-First David Rothe, then Geoffrey Keating, outlined an Irish identity that encompassed both groups, rooted in Catholicism.
+First Thomas Messingham, then Geoffrey Keating, outlined an Irish identity that encompassed both groups, rooted in Catholicism.
 The Confederacy in 1644 (albeit in the aftermath of sectarian atrocities) went further, saying9:

 he that is born in Ireland, though his parents and all his ancestors were aliens, nay if his parents are Indians or Turks, if converted to Christianity, is an Irishman as fully as if his ancestors were born here for thousands of years.